hdr-bgnn/Minnow_Segmented_Traits/README.md

 Each segmented image has the following traits: trunk, head, eye, dorsal fin, caudal fin, anal fin, pelvic fin, and pectoral fin.
 For each segmented trait, there may be more than one "blob", or group of pixels identifying a trait.
 We created a matrix of <a href="https://github.com/hdr-bgnn/minnowTraits/blob/main/Files/presence.absence.matrix.csv"> presence.absence.matrix.csv</a>.

 We removed images where a trait and the scale were missing.
 That removed X images.
+OUTPUT FILE HERE!

 For each trait, we counted the number of "blobs" and the percentage of the largest blob as a proportion of all blobs for a trait.